varnish/Varnish-Book/README.rst

 Building the material
 ---------------------

-The following tools are needed:
+The work in progress is being compiled on Ubuntu trusty 14.04 with the following tools:

 - rst2pdf
 - gawk (old awk is not sufficient)